Travel Information

 • Sandwiches

-• Great selection of fruits
+• Great selection of fruit

 • Chicken, ham, and sausage